konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 $ MOVE2KUBE_TAG='v0.3.3-rc.2' bash <(curl https://raw.githubusercontent.com/konveyor/move2kube/main/scripts/install.sh)
 ```

-2. Install a Kubernetes cluster from [MiniKube](https://minikube.sigs.k8s.io/docs/start/).
+* Install a Kubernetes cluster from [MiniKube](https://minikube.sigs.k8s.io/docs/start/).

 ## Overview

-In this tutorial we will migrate an application written for Docker Compose to run on Kubernetes using the two [Docker Compose](https://github.com/konveyor/move2kube-demos/tree/main/samples/docker-compose) samples from the [move2kube-demos](https://github.com/konveyor/move2kube-demos) repo.
+This tutorial shows how to migrate an application written for Docker Compose to run on Kubernetes using the two [Docker Compose](https://github.com/konveyor/move2kube-demos/tree/main/samples/docker-compose) samples from the [move2kube-demos](https://github.com/konveyor/move2kube-demos) repo.

 * [Sample 1](https://github.com/konveyor/move2kube-demos/tree/main/samples/docker-compose/single-service) is a web app with a single service using Nginx and a prebuilt image.

 * [Sample 2](https://github.com/konveyor/move2kube-demos/tree/main/samples/docker-compose/multiple-services) is more complicated.
-It is also a web app but it has three services.
+It is also a web app, but it has three services.
-  * A frontend written in PHP for Apache
+  * A frontend written in PHP for Apache.
-  * An API backend written for NodeJS
+  * An API backend written for NodeJS.
   * A service for caching the calculations performed by the backend.

-For the cache service we use a prebuilt Redis image.
+For the cache service use a prebuilt Redis image for this tutorial.

 Below are the steps for migrating the second sample.
-The steps for the first sample are similar except that since it uses prebuilt images, you can skip the build and push the images portion.
+The steps for the first sample are similar except that since it uses prebuilt images, skip the build and push the images portion.

 **Procedure**